Watchdog: Virus stalks Egypt's prisons amid news blackout

 An Egyptian press officer did not respond to a request to comment on the report.

-Despite the news blackout, unofficial reports provide an alarming glimpse at what could be runaway transmission in Egypt’s prisons.
-The pandemic has surged in Egypt, infecting over 88,402 people and killing 4,352, the highest death toll in the Arab world.
+Despite the news blackout, unofficial reports suggest there could be runaway transmission in Egypt’s prisons.
+The pandemic has surged in Egypt, with 88,402 reported cases of infections and 4,352 killed, the highest death toll in the Arab world.
 Even as the daily infection rate in the nation has declined this month, accounts of virus cases in prisons are mounting.

 Last week, prominent journalist Mohamed Monir died of COVID-19 just days after his release from prison.